 The authority's environmental and scientific leads are fully engaged with other IFCA colleagues through the national IFCA Technical Advisory Group.
 Through this group, the authority's officers have developed and implemented standard operating practices across most of its work streams.
+During 2021/2022 NEIFCA provided the Chair to the group.

 Non-confidential meta-data collected through the IFCA research programme should be recorded in a database available to the marine research community.

 Non-confidential data is shared reducing the need for duplication of survey effort.